ilias92/ilias92.github.io/index.md

-## Welcome to Ilias' GitHub Pages
+## Profile

- Hi, I am a graduate student in the [De Carvalho Lab](http://www.decarvalholab.org/) at the Princess Margaret Cancer Centre in Toronto, Canada.
+ I am a graduate student in the [De Carvalho Lab](http://www.decarvalholab.org/) at the Princess Margaret Cancer Centre in Toronto, Canada.

 ### Research Interests

-I am interesting in studying the role of Cancer Initiating Cell in the context of colorectal cancer.
+I am interested in studying the role of Cancer Initiating Cell in the context of colorectal cancer.
 More specifically, I am interested in studying mechanisms involved in regulating cancer "stemness".
 Some key topics of interest include :

 1. Epigenetic therapy
 * The use of DNA Demethylating Agents to target Cancer Initiating Cell.